The Players holes-in-one: A history of aces at TPC Sawgrass, including No. 17

 After that, the eighth hole, which is the longest of the par 3s on the Pete Dye-designed course, has the next-fewest number of holes-in-one with eight.
 Viktor Hovland was the last to ace that hole in 2022.

-As you might imagine with the slope of its green, the 13th hole has seen the most holes-in-one with 11.
+As you might imagine with the slope of its green, the 13th hole has seen the second-most holes-in-one with 11.

 Holes-in-one at The Players Championship